 G. Foundation.
-All buildings intended for residential or commercial use shall be placed on a permanent foundation.
-This section does not apply to accessory buildings such as tool sheds, wood sheds, etc., of 120 square feet or less in area, or temporary uses.
+All buildings intended for residential or commercial permanent foundation.
+This section does not apply to accessory bu sheds, wood sheds, etc., of 120 square feet or less in area, or temp

 H. Parking.
-Parking, loading areas and snow storage sites for the proposed development shall be adequate, safe and properly designed.
-The developer may be required to install acceptable lighting at pedestrian or vehicular access points.
+Parking, loading areas and snow storage sites for the shall be adequate, safe and properly designed.
+The developer may acceptable lighting at pedestrian or vehicular access points.